+religion and art that he could even forget at times that he was an atheist!
 It was out of these unusual, vague and unstable notions 14. which approach the comic and burlesque that the "ideology" of Wagnerism emerged, an ideology nursed and promoted by Wagner himself.
 "Paradoxically," writes one critic, "although Wagnerism had begun with an idea about art, one did not need to be a musician to be a Wagnerian.
 The ideology could 15. flourish divested of any essential artistic import."

-In spite of the overwhelming role of conscious theorizing, however, Wagner still regarded himself as an artist who worked unconsciously and instinctively, in whom the world, in its "evolutionary march from unconsciousness to consciousness", "displays itself and comes to conscious-16. ness".
+In spite of the overwhelming role of conscious theorizing, however, Wagner still regarded himself as an artist who worked unconsciously and instinctively, in whom the world, in its "evolutionary march from unconsciousness to consciousness", "displays itself and comes to consciousness".
 He speaks of his prose writing, therefore, with repugnance, regarding criticism as unmanly and any form of literary poetry leaning on the didactic in which the "conscious tendence takes the place of the directly witnessed scene from life" (i.e. Plato) as inartistic.
-It was, he says, his perception that he was, as an artist, frustrated in his goals, falling short of the ideal, meeting

-14. Nietzsche attempted to come to terms with this side of Wagner's personality in Wagner at Bayreuth (sec.
-3, pll5) Concerning Wagner's life as a nocturnal traveller, his unrest, his changing of associates and dwelling place, which seems analogous to his changing mind, Nietzsche writes that his life consisted mainly of comedy and burlesque, "this undignified element in it .. he who more than anyone else, perhaps, breathed freely only in sublime and more than sublime spheres."

-15. Kerman, Wagner: Thoughts i n Season, Hudson Review, XIII , 1960, p330

-16. Wagner, Zukunfstmusik, op. cit. p296.
+It was, he says, his perception that he was, as an artist, frustrated in his goals, falling short of the ideal, meeting ^{14.} Nietzsche attempted to come to terms with this side of Wagner's personality in Wagner at Bayreuth (sec.
+3, pll5) Concerning Wagner's life as a nocturnal traveller, his unrest, his changing of associates and dwelling place, which seems analogous to his changing mind, Nietzsche writes that his life consisted mainly of comedy and burlesque, "this undignified element in it.. he who more than anyone else, perhaps, breathed freely only in sublime and more than sublime spheres." ^{15.} Kerman, Wagner: Thoughts in Sesson, Hudson Review, XIII, 1960, p330 ^{16.} Wagner, Tukunfstmusik, op. cit. p296.

-17. Wagner, Destiny of Opera, p138 3.
+^{17.} Wagner, Destiny of Opera, p138.

-with hostility and ridicule, that led him to interrupt his unconscious artistic production and to indulge in theoretical 18. writings which, he says, went against his nature and into which he was forced, not by the "needful coolness" of 19. the theoretical man, but by a passionate impatience.
+with hostility and ridicule, that led him to interrupt his unconscious artistic production and to indulge in theoretical 18, writings which, he says, went against his nature and into which he was forced, not by the "needful coolness" of 19. the theoretical man, but by a passionate impatience.
 His major theoretical writing, Opera and Drama, was written during the years of his exile, during which time his artistic production sank to nil.

-Tristan and Isolde is one of the works of Wagner which flowed out of an entirely uncritical state of mind, a deep need arising out of a frustration in love and a pessimism in life altogether, in which Wagner nevertheless experienced the great delight of spontaneous creation.
-Yet, when his critical mind returned Wagner found that he had created a work of art that had grown beyond his theories and he felt that he had to justify it, and especially that he had to justify the unprecedented dominance of music, a dominance the that ran counter to his earlier theories.
-All his previous theories must have seemed inadequate now. all his previous art-works must have shrunk in comparison and the still incomplete Ring must have cried for revisions.
-And so Tristan seems to be responsible for perpetrating a body of new art theories quite different from the previous ones, arttheories which drew from wide sources and which were to find their greatest expression in The Birth of Tragedy.

-18. Wagner, Zukunfstmusik, p297.
+Tristan and Isolde is one of the works of Wagner which flowed cut of an entirely uncritical state of mind. need arising out of a frustration in love and a pessimism in life altogether, in which Wagner nevertheless experienced the great delight of spontaneous creation.
+Yet, when his critical mind returned Wagner found that he had created a work of art that had grown beyond his theories and he felt that he had to justify it, and especially that he had to justify the unprecedented dominance of music, a dominance that ran counter to his earlier theories.
+All his previous theories must have seemed inadequate now, all his previous art-works must have shrunk in comparison and the still incomplete Ring must have cried for revisions.
+And so Tristan seems to be responsible for perpetrating a body of new art theories quite different from the previous ones, arttheories which drew from wide sources and which were to. find their greatest expression in The Birth of Tragedy. ^{18.} Wagner, Zukunfstmusik, p297.

-19. Ibid, p321.
+^{19. &}lt;u>Ibid, p321.

-20. Ibid, p327-331.
+^{20. &}lt;u>Ibid, p327-331.